-The Chiesman Center for Democracy’s Kids Voting South Dakota (KVSD) program will kick-off its 2014 election activities at 10 am on Thursday, Sept.
-18 at Mount Rushmore National Memorial.
+The Chiesman Center for Democracy’s Kids Voting South Dakota (KVSD) program is pleased to announce that the Kids Voting South Dakota Mt.
+Rushmore Kickoff will be held on Sept.
+18 at 10 am at the national memorial amphitheater.
 KVSD holds this event every two years to help get area Kids Voting students, schools, parents, and communities excited about voting.

 Fifth and sixth grade students from area KVSD schools not only will visit the Shrine of Democracy, but also will learn about the importance of voting and being engaged citizens.
-Secretary of State Jason Gant will be the featured speaker, and Gordy Pratt, the Original Fabulous One Guy, will fire up students with his voting–themed songs.
-Kevin Phillips, the Morning Animal from 93.9 The Mix, will serve as the Master of Ceremonies, and the M Hill Singers from the Ateyapi Program will perform as well.
-This fun and educational event serves to jump-start KVSD activities leading up to the General Election on Nov.
+Secretary of State Jason Gant will be the featured speaker, and there will be voting–themed entertainment as well.
+This fun and educational event serves to kickoff KVSD activities leading up to the General Election on Nov.
 4.